pensart/Simple-laravel-blog/readme.md

 # Simple Blog based on Laravel 5.3 php framework

 ## Installation notes
+> Be sure that your envirement is setup to run a laravel installation.
+> Check the official laravel site for the requirements https://laravel.com/docs/5.3/installation
+> Tip: I recomment Homestead (vagrantbox)

 - git clone https://github.com/pensart/Simple-laravel-blog.git larablog-test

 > In future releases i will provide a bash script to automate these tasks